Kalekay Nagra

-Kalekay Nagra (Urdu: كاليکے ناگرہ), is a suburban village with a population of around 500 in the Tehsil Pasrur and District Sialkot of Punjab province of Pakistan.
+Kalekay Nagra (Urdu: كاليکے ناگرہ) is a suburban village with a population of around 500 in Tehsil Pasrur and District Sialkot of Punjab province of Pakistan.
 Administratively it is located in Union Council Adamkay Nagra.
 It is located at 32° 19' 12.6408 N 74° 29' 28.2804 E with an altitude of 238 metres (784 feet).
 The nearest big cities are Sialkot, Pasrur, Daska, Narowal and Gujranwala.
 Marala-Ravi Link Canal passes near it and used to cultivate its fertile land.

+Ghazal singer Ghulam Ali was born in this village.